0xchrisw/raspberry-pi-cluster/.github/README.md

 This project contains a series of Ansible Playbooks, as well as BASH, Python, and other relevant tools to kick off the deployment of a Raspberry Pi cluster.

+You're management IP will be assigned by a local wifi enabled router.
+In order to access the cluster and worker nodes you will be using the "controller" as a bastion host.
+Cluster hosts will be assigned an IP in the 10.0.0.0/24 network.

 ## Controller Installation
 ### Step 1